awsdocs/aws-dms-user-guide/doc_source/CHAP_Tasks.CustomizingTasks.TaskSettings.FullLoad.md

 + `MaxFullLoadSubTasks` – Set this option to indicate the maximum number of tables to load in parallel\.
 The default is 8; the maximum value is 50\.

 + To set the number of seconds that AWS DMS waits for transactions to close before beginning a full\-load operation, if transactions are open when the task starts, set the `TransactionConsistencyTimeout` option\.
 The default value is 600 \(10 minutes\)\.
 AWS DMS begins the full load after the timeout value is reached, even if there are open transactions\.
+Note that a full\-load only task does not wait for 10 minutes and will start immediately\.

 + To indicate the maximum number of events that can be transferred together, set the `CommitRate` option\.